XSneha/Thinking-about-optimization/README.md

 ## Time complexity
 	 logN < sqrt(n) < N < Nlog(N) < N^2 < 2^n < N!
-Even worst case complexities are esier because we need to think in perspective of N.i.e. input we are receiving If complexities can be this simple, why people blame each-other?
-Hate each-other? why they complicate stuff and misunderstand each-other?
+Even worst case complexities are esier because we need to think in perspective of N.i.e. input we are receiving.
+I know so selfish right?😂
+But that's important, never miss the input constraints to avoid TLE.